xasanovelbek/Realm_RxSwift/README.md

 # RxSwift Traits

 ### Completable
 "Completable" is a type of RxSwift traits.
 "Completable" finishes with 2 functions.
-First is ".completed", second is ".error(YourError)".
+First is ".completed", second is ".error(SomeError)".
 In real use-case, we can use this trait when we need only information about completion or error result.
 For example when uploading or inserting datas.
 In this app  I also used "Completable" trait in order to creating new UserModel:

       func addUser(username: String) -> Completable {
         return Completable.create { [weak self] observer in